Bio

 Grace G. Cooper

-"My work is inspired by nature and the varying aspects of light, color and atmosphere.
-Painting in my studio, I use photos and sketches primarily as a starting point.
-Here the process takes on a life of its own, revealing an emotion more than a literal interpretation of a scene.
-By layering thin veils of paint onto the canvas, the work is given a soft, diffused and ethereal quality.
-I’m drawn to compositions that are minimalist in design, which for me evoke a sense of peace and serenity, something I feel we all yearn for at times."
+"Inspired by what lies beneath the obvious, my paintings touch on the subliminal.
+It’s not the details that are highlighted, but the underlying moods and emotions.
+Painting in my studio, I use sketches and photos primarily as a starting point, relying more on intuition and memory for the process.
+By layering thin washes of color onto the canvas, the work is given a soft diffused and ethereal quality.
+I’m drawn toward the abstract and minimal aspects of the landscape, which for me evoke a sense of peace and serenity, something I feel we all yearn for at times."